mcervel/MVCWebAssignment/README.md

 Based on their Authorization Role, the user has access to different functionalities.
 The user with the Administrator Role can edit all data from different tables in the database.
 Users that do not have the Administrator Role can only view data from database tables.
+The application uses a variety of elements learnt during the Web Development course.
+The elements used are as follows:
-The application uses DataTables, a tool used for a detailed overview of all data from tables, with sorting.
+- jQuery DataTables for a detailed overview of all data from tables, with sorting
-The application also uses AJAX calls which deserialize JSON data fetched from the database (for certain tables only).
+- AJAX Calls which deserialize JSON data fetched from the database (for certain tables only)
-The application also uses HTML helper methods, partial views, validation and custom validators.
+- HTML Helper Methods
+- Partial Views
+- Validation and Custom Validators
+- Razor View Engine Mechanism
+- Weakly Typed and Strongly Typed Views
+- ViewData and ViewBag mechanisms
+- Child Actions
+- ASP.NET Identity

 This repository contains two folders.